Getting Started with Modern Web Scraping: An Introduction

 - Manual structured data extraction - Define JSON schemas to have an LLM scrape data in a predefined format

-In this section, we will cover both methods.
+In this section, we will cover both methods that make Firecrawl a powerful solution for AI crawling and data extraction.

 Natural Language Extraction - Use AI to Extract Data